-- (a) Where there is a need to reduce staffing, the University may identify one or more positions as redundant.
-The University will initiate consultation with affected staff about the reasons for the decision and about the criteria for determining redundant positions. - (b) The University will write to the staff member(s) concerned and advise that their employment will terminate due to redundancy and provide details of their retrenchment package.
-The retrenchment package will be calculated based on the staff member's salary at the date of cessation of employment and is provided in lieu of any notice period, access to a scheme of redeployment or other redundancy benefit.
-The package will be calculated as follows: - (c) For all academic staff, and for professional staff already employed in an ongoing position at USC at the date of approval of this agreement, the package will be calculated as follows: - (i) three weeks' salary per completed year of service with the University, excluding casual service, with a minimum entitlement of 18 weeks salary and a maximum entitlement of 52 weeks' salary; - (ii) an additional 34weeks salary; - (iii) proportionate basis payment for long service leave calculated on completed years of service; - (iv) an additional 26 weeks salary. - (d) For professional staff commencing an ongoing position at USC after the date of approval of this agreement, the package will be calculated as follows: - (i) three weeks' salary per completed year of service with the University, excluding casual service, with a minimum entitlement of 18 weeks salary and a maximum entitlement of 52 weeks salary; - (ii) proportionate basis payment for long service leave calculated on completed years of service; - (iii) an additional payment of six months' salary. - (e) Where the University has given notice of retrenchment to a staff member, a fulltime staff member will be allowed up to the equivalent one day's time off work per week without loss of pay for the purpose of seeking other employment.
-Time off will be taken at times that are convenient to the staff member, after consultation with the staff member's supervisor. - (f) The provisions of this clause will not apply to fixed-term or casual staff.
+- (d) For Professional Staff who commenced in an ongoing position at the University on or after 20 February 2020 and Academic staff who commence employment in an ongoing position after commencement of this Agreement, the package for a staff member that is retrenched will be calculated as follows: - (i) three weeks' salary per completed year of service with the University, excluding casual service, with a minimum entitlement of 18 weeks salary and a maximum entitlement of 52 weeks salary; - (ii) proportionate basis payment for long service leave calculated on completed years of service; - (iii) an additional payment of six months' salary. - (e) Where the University has given notice of retrenchment to a staff member, a full-time staff member will be allowed up to the equivalent one day's time off work per week without loss of pay for the purpose of seeking other employment.
+Time off will be taken at times that are convenient to the staff member, after Consultation with the staff member's supervisor. - (f) The provisions of clause 7.5 will not apply to ongoing contingent funded, fixed-term or casual staff.